sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Installation/README.md

 A few hints on Docker installation:

   - Follow the [generic instructions](https://hub.docker.com/search/?type=edition&offering=community)
-  - Linux users may need an [extra step](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to ensure that Sailfish SDK can manage Docker as a non-root user
+  - Linux users may need
+    - [extra steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to ensure that Sailfish SDK can manage Docker as a non-root user
+    - [extra steps](https://blog.christophersmart.com/2019/12/15/enabling-docker-in-fedora-31-by-reverting-to-cgroups-v1/) to ensure their host is using cgroups v1
   - Windows users should ensure that Docker is set up to use [Linux containers](https://docs.docker.com/desktop/windows/#switch-between-windows-and-linux-containers) (instead of Windows containers)

 ### MSYS2 (Windows only)